Proma Tagore

-Proma Tagore is a Canadian poet and editor, who was awarded an Honour of Distinction from the Dayne Ogilvie Prize for LGBT writers in 2014.
+Proma Tagore is a Canadian poet, editor, and literary critic whose work explores themes of migration, identity, decolonization, and social justice.
+In 2014, she received an Honour of Distinction from the Dayne Ogilvie Prize for LGBTQ writers, recognizing her contributions to queer and anti-racist literature.

 Born in Kolkata, India, Tagore emigrated to Canada with her family at the age of four.
 She resides in Victoria and Vancouver, British Columbia.

 She has published a poetry collection, language is not the only thing that breaks, and a non-fiction work of literary analysis, The Shapes of Silence: Writing by Women of Colour and the Politics of Testimony.
 She was also editor of In Our Own Voices: Learning and Teaching Toward Decolonisation, an anthology of essays by students and educators on the subject of racial discrimination and decolonization.